ypanchal9099/smart_job_tracker/README.md

 # Smart Job Tracker & Resume Matcher (NLP)

-A Flask web app to compare your resume with job descriptions and compute a match score.
+A web app built with Flask + NLP to compare your resume with job descriptions and generate a match score.
+It highlights matched & missing skills to help you tailor your resume for each role.

 ## Features
 - Upload resume (PDF/DOCX/TXT) or paste text